gumaerc-testorg/5.310-fall-2019/content/pages/labs.md

 Also see:

 Bruker NMR Automation use.
-By John H. Grimes, {{% resource_link "68391a9c-3b40-4b59-8c62-aac0bd5a274b" "MIT Department of Chemistry Instrumentation Facility" %}}.
+By John H. Grimes, [MIT Department of Chemistry Instrumentation Facility](https://chemistry.mit.edu/facilities-and-centers/department-of-chemistry-instrumentation-facility-dcif/).

 {{< tdclose >}}